-Kimberly Blisniuk is an associate professor of neotectonics (the study of motions and deformations of Earth’s crust) in the Department of Geology within the College of Science.
+Kimberly Blisniuk is an associate professor of neotectonics (the study of motions and deformations of Earth’s crust) in the Department of Geology at the College of Science.
+Her research focuses on studying the San Andreas fault and measuring its age and movement.
 She holds a doctoral degree in earthquake geology/geochronology (the science of determining the age of rocks, fossils, and sediments using signatures inherent in the rocks themselves) from the University of California, Davis.
-Her research focuses on studying the San Andreas fault, and measuring its age and movement.

 Frances Edwards is Deputy Director of the National Transportation Security Center at the Mineta Transportation Institute.
 She is an emeritus professor of political science and former director of the Master of Public Administration program.
 Her research focuses on issues related to seismic safety, emergency management, homeland security, continuity of operations for government and businesses and global supply chain security.
 She holds a doctoral degree in public administration from New York University.
 She was also a certified emergency services manager with 20+ years of experience as Director of Emergency Services in San Jose and Irvine, CA.